 If the incoming Mesh Peering Management frame is for AMPE and the Chosen PMK from the received frame contains a PMKID that does not identify a valid mesh PMKSA, the frame shall be silently discarded.

 If the Mesh Peering Management frame has not been silently discarded, the mesh peering instance controller attempts to locate a matching mesh peering instance identifier.
-A match is determined by checking the contents of the Mesh Peering Management frame with each peering instance.
+A match is determined by comparing the contents of the Mesh Peering Management frame with each peering instance.
 A match is found if all the following conditions are true:

 Modify Annex D as indicated: